dbivolaru/dotfiles/CALC.md

 The algorithm used for the normal distribution cdf is from Handbook of Mathematical Functions, Abramowitz-Stegun et al 26.2.17 and has an approximation error of O(-7).
 Also, credits go to Tony Hutchins / MoHC for the original implementation of the stocks version.

-## Options on Futures calculator
+## Options on Futures calculator (Bachelier)

 We also give the Bachelier version for use with spreads or when the underlying is negative/close to zero in super-contango.
 The inputs & outputs are identical to the previous calculator.

-For this, mainly I want to highlight the following differences compared to the normal Bachelier model:
+For this, mainly I want to highlight the following two differences compared to the normal Bachelier model:
-- `IV%` is the usual percentage returns vola; it's used to calculate the Bachelier implied volatility internally by `xF`; not super exact but it works well in practice as drop-in replacement
+- `IV%` is the usual percentage returns vola; it's used to calculate the Bachelier implied volatility internally by `xF`; not super exact but it works well in practice as drop-in replacement when your broker forgot to read the clearing advisories about negative prices
-- `VEGA` has similar units as the previous calculator
+- `VEGA` has similar units as the previous calculator (ie Bachelier `xF`) with the intent of being also a drop-in replacement

 Validated against the CME Futures Options Calculator.